Laura Siegemund: 2002–14: ITF Circuit & WTA Tour debut

-She won one ITF singles title in 2011, but fell in WTA singles qualifying nine times (incl.
+She won one ITF singles title in 2011, but fell in tour singles qualifying nine times (incl.
 Roland Garros, Wimbledon, US Open).
 In 2012, she won three singles titles and one doubles title on the ITF Circuit.

-In 2013, she won three singles titles and two doubles titles on ITF Circuit, but fell in WTA singles qualifying once (again US Open).
+In 2013, she won three singles titles and two doubles titles on ITF Circuit, but fell in WTA Tour singles qualifying once (again US Open).
 In 2014, she won her first main-draw match on the WTA Tour at the Swedish Open in Båstad, defeating Yaroslava Shvedova in the first round.
 She won two singles titles and two doubles titles on ITF Circuit, but fell in the first round once and in WTA singles qualifying four times (incl.
 Roland Garros, Wimbledon, US Open).

-2015: Grand Slam and top 100 debut
+2015: First major, top 100 debut

 She reached the quarterfinals at the WTA Tour twice in Florianópolis, Brazil and in Kockelscheuer, Luxembourg.
 She reached the second round once; fell in the first round four times (incl.
 Wimbledon and US Open) and in qualifying five times (incl. the other two majors).

-She won three WTA doubles titles and also won one singles and one doubles title on ITF Circuit.
+She won three career doubles titles and also won one singles and one doubles title on ITF Circuit.

 In Wimbledon, she reached her first Grand Slam main draw after exiting ten times in the qualification rounds.

 Siegemund reached the top 100 in the WTA rankings on 14 September finishing the season at No. 90 on 9 November 2015.

-2016: Breakthrough, first WTA singles title & top 30, US Open mixed-doubles title
+2016: WTA title, US Open mixed title

 At the Australian Open, Siegemund scored one of her biggest victories, defeating former world No. 1 Jelena Janković in the second round in three sets.

 In April, she made an upset by reaching the final as a qualifier in Stuttgart, losing to compatriot and defending champion Angelique Kerber.
 On her way to this success she beat three top-10 players in a row (Simona Halep, Roberta Vinci and Agnieszka Radwańska), all of them in straight sets.

 At the Premier Mandatory Madrid Open, she reached as a qualifier the third round.
 After beating ninth-seed Svetlana Kuznetsova and Mirjana Lučić-Baroni, she lost to Sorana Cîrstea.

 At the French Open and in Wimbledon, she was knocked out in the first round.

 In July, she won the first WTA title of her career in Båstad, the place where she played her first match on the WTA Tour in 2010.
 In the final, she defeated Kateřina Siniaková in straight sets.

 She got to the quarterfinals at the Olympic Games in Rio de Janeiro.

 In September, she won her first Grand Slam title, winning the US Open mixed-doubles championship with Mate Pavić.